cb-agr/agriPlot/README.md

 **Description**

-This function takes a fieldBook Spatial Points Data Frame and computes a rectangular polygon that encloses all fieldBook points.
+This function takes a fieldBook Spatial Points Data Frame and computes a rectangular polygon that encloses all fieldBook plot points.

 **Usage**